 - Once fully removed go ahead and install the game again

 That’s the end of our guide for fixing crashing and not loading issues in Fortnite on your Nintendo Switch.
-Hopefully one of the methods helped and you are back building and battling again!
+Hopefully one of the methods helped fix Fortnite keeps crashing on your Switch and you are back building and battling again!

 If this helped you out then we have more switch guides here.